New vehicle weight restrictions for bridges

 The load restrictions do not affect pedestrians, bicycles, cars, and typical passenger vehicles.
 For more information on the load restricted bridges click HERE.

-When the weight restrictions go into effect on these two bridges, will the speed limits be lowered too?
+When the weight restrictions go into effect, will the speed limits be lowered too?

 There will be no change to speed limits.